 Intern supports the communication and outreach mission of the Office of Sustainability including, but not limited to the Weekly Update, website development and content, press releases, calendar contributions, social media, and event outreach.

-Bike UGA Intern (Open)
+Bike UGA Intern (Filled)

 Intern will advance cycling on campus generally through coordinating and promoting bike-related programs and specifically through development, management and marketing of UGA’s Bulldog Bikes bike-share program.
 Bike-share tasks include supporting host sites, refining registration and check-out procedures, developing and implementing program outreach, coordinating bike maintenance, and others as needed.
 Students who enjoy cycling, communicating with others, and thinking creatively and logistically preferred.

-UGA Housing Sustainability Intern (Open)
+UGA Housing Sustainability Intern (Filled)

 The Housing Sustainability Intern will assist the Housing Doctoral Intern for Sustainability with special projects and education for sustainability within on-campus housing.
 Additionally, the intern will serve as a liaison between the Office of Sustainability and University Housing ensuring regular communication and collaboration on sustainability projects.
 The intern will work on various projects including: co-advising the EcoReps community council members and working on Green Cup, and energy and water conservation competition in the Hill Community.

-Campus Watersheds Intern (Open)
+Campus Watersheds Intern (Filled)

 Intern will assist with the implementation of a Watershed Management Plan for campus streams and the management of the Campus watersheds database.
 This may include coordinating BMP implementation, applying for grants, updating the database and website, contacting faculty, research, stream walks, sampling, design, and assisting with other aspects of the project including the Chew Crew prescribed grazing experiment.